lacework/terraform-provider-lacework/website/docs/r/alert_channel_gcp_pub_sub.html.markdown

 # lacework\_alert\_channel\_gcp\_pub\_sub

-You can configure Lacework to forward events to this Google Cloud Pub/Sub asynchronous messaging service using the Lacework Google Cloud Pub/Sub alert channel.
+You can configure Lacework to forward events to Google Cloud Pub/Sub asynchronous messaging service using the Lacework Google Cloud Pub/Sub alert channel.

 To find more information see the [Lacework support documentation](https://support.lacework.com/hc/en-us/articles/360047496514-Google-Cloud-Pub-Sub).